Slop Articles

 The proof of work.

 Mostly every post on this blog was written with some AI-assistance.
-If you scroll to the footer of any piece here, you'll see who wrote it and who co-wrote it — I built that disclosure into the site itself.
+If you scroll to the footer of any piece here, you'll see who wrote it and "who" co-wrote it — I built that disclosure into the site itself.

 So what's the difference between this and slop?